Lilia Abadjieva: Biography

-Abadjieva has taken part in international festivals in various countries.

 Awards

 Amongst other awards, she received an award from the Ministry of Culture of Bulgaria for developing and disseminating Bulgarian culture, and in 2005 she won the Union of Bulgarian Artist's award for the best play of the season for her production of Othello for the Bulgarian National Theatre.

 She also received awards for productions in Egypt, North Macedonia, and Russia.